CathalDolan/The-Santa-Special/README.md

 ## **1.2 What is the Purpose of the Site?**
-The purpose of the site is two fold:
+The theoretical purpose of the site is two-fold:
 1. **New Guests**: The site acts as a shop window for the "Santa Special", providing information highlighting the positives of the service.
 The expected outcome is to engage those who have an interest in family days out with young kids, and preferably